Library Hours: 9:00am to 6:00pm

 - Name: We need a name to identify a chat session and in communicating with you during that session.
 While a name is required, it does not have to be a full name or a real name.
 Names are stored in session transcripts.

-- E-mail address: An e-mail address is required so that we may sendyou a transcript of the chat session, and/or follow up on your referencequestion.
+- E-mail address: An e-mail address is required so that we may send you a transcript of the chat session, and/or follow up on your question.
 E-mail reference requires an e-mail address so that we can respond to you.

-We also use the above information, as well as transcripts of chat sessions, to help us determine appropriate staffing level, train librarians for this service, and improve the overall quality of the service.
+We also use the above information, as well as transcripts of chat sessions, to help us determine appropriate staffing levels, to train librarians for this service, and to evaluate the service. .